China's Xi visits Kazakhstan ahead of summit with Putin

-Wearing a blue suit, Xi was met on the airport tarmac by President Kassym-Jomart Tokayev and an honor guard, all of whom wore masks.
+Tokayev thanked Xi for his visit, which he said was of “historic significance” and came at a time of “unprecedented, after the end of the Cold War, escalation of international tensions.”
+He also hailed China’s support of “the economic development of Kazakhstan and our international initiatives.”

-Tokayev’s government said the two leaders would discuss energy markets and global economic turmoil.
-Kazakhstan, a sparsely populated country of 19.4 million people and sprawling grasslands, is a major oil and gas producer.
-China is a leading customer.
+The Chinese leader promised to resolutely support Kazakhstan “in protecting its independence, sovereignty and territorial integrity, firmly support your ongoing reforms to ensure stability and development, and categorically oppose the interference of any forces in the internal affairs” of the country “no matter how the international situation changes.”

-On Thursday, Xi is due to fly to Samarkand in neighboring Uzbekistan for a summit of the eight-nation Shanghai Cooperation Organization, led by China and Russia.
+Chinese state broadcaster CCTV reported that after his visit to Kazakhstan, Xi flew to Samarkand in neighboring Uzbekistan for a summit of the eight-nation Shanghai Cooperation Organization, led by China and Russia.

 Beijing and Moscow see the SCO as a counterweight to U.S. alliances in East Asia.